nawinsharma/juspay-ui-assignment/README.md

 ### 2. **Styling Approach**
 - **Tailwind CSS**: Chosen for rapid development, consistency, and responsive design
 - **CSS Modules**: Used for component-specific styles to avoid conflicts
-- **Custom Animations**: Leveraged Framer Motion for smooth, performant transitions
+- **Custom Animations**: CSS transitions and Tailwind animations for smooth, performant effects
 - **Design Tokens**: Centralized colors, spacing, and typography in Tailwind config

 ### 3. **State Management**